kaizendorks/dexa/README.md

 - add custom helpers for the templates

 Stack:
-- add stack from git repo, using degit
+- DONE add stack from git repo, using degit
-- move predefined stacks away from "stacks.json" (which should be gitignored and just created on save by stacks-manager)
+- DONE move predefined stacks away from "stacks.json" (which should be gitignored and just created on save by stacks-manager)
-- add "init only" stack from git repo (ie, repo that doesnt have init/add/generate folders, the entire repo is just an init template)
+- DONE add "init only" stack from git repo (ie, repo that doesnt have init/add/generate folders, the entire repo is just an init template)
-- remove stack
+- DONE remove stack
+- Add tests for add/init/remove stack from git
 - manage versions of stacks (update stack, keep track of version used with project)
 - allow specifying a "path" inside the repo, to support repos defining multiple stacks